-Ms. Stroud asked why the FRC and SRC have separate efforts to find a DEIA vendor, given that FRC is aligned with MRC and we would want to have access to this training together, and if there’s no such access that SRC’s DEIA efforts shouldn’t be put in the parking lot
+Ms. Stroud asked why the MRC and SRC have separate efforts to find a DEIA vendor, given that SRC is aligned with MRC and we would want to have access to this training together, and if there’s no such access that SRC’s DEIA efforts shouldn’t be put in the parking lot

-The Chair answered that the SRC would likely have access to the FRC’s DEIA training opportunities and expressed the opinion that SRC does not have a strong argument to the governor for pressing any of MRC’s tabled items forward
+The Chair answered that the SRC would likely have access to the MRC’s DEIA training opportunities and acknowledged the difficulty some members expressed with tabling SEIA as she agrees that it is an ongoing work.
+The Chair expressed the opinion that SRC does not have a strong argument to the Governor for pressing forward any of tabled items in the budget

-Mr. LaMaster said that he would personally ensure that SRC members would have access to any DEIA trainings they want to participate in through MRC
+Mr. Mason said that he would personally request that the SRC has access to any DEIA trainings to ensure that SRC members can participate through MRC DEIA Council

-The Chair acknowledged these concerns and specified that this conversation is specifically about the members of the SRC rather than about members of the public, since the DEIA training is meant to allow state organizations to better serve the public
+The Chair acknowledged the concerns about DEIA trainings.
+In response to Ms. Tosti’s comment in the chat regard MRC opening the trainings up to the public, specified that this conversation is specifically about the members of the SRC rather than about members of the public.
+The DEIA training is meant to allow state organization employees to better serve the public; MRC is under no obligation to pay for the public to receive DEIA training.

-Ronaldo [last name unknown] suggested that SRC members who attend National Disability Rights Network conferences make write-ups about the highlights to identify useful ideas
+Mr. Fujii suggested that SRC members who attend conferences make write-ups about the highlights to identify useful ideas and report out at an SRC meeting.
+The Chair notes that this is the expectation for those who attend and members are ntofied of that before they sign up.

-Vote on the tabling of number 7, 8, and 11 (the yellow items) on the budget until next fiscal year and moving the budget forward for vote at the FRC meeting in June and then to the RSA:
+Vote on the tabling of line items 7 (National Disability Rights Network conference); 8 (DEIA and Leadership Training); and 11 (Disability Membership Stipends), the rows highlighted in yellow on the budget until next fiscal year and moving the budget forward for vote at the SRC meeting in June and then to the Rehabilitation Services Administration (RSA) for approval:

-Ms. Stroud moved to accept the three deletions and Mr. Bellil seconded
+Ms. Stroud moved to accept the three deletions and move the budget forward to the SRC for a vote of the full body and Mr. Bellil seconded.
+The Executive Committee passed the motion to submit the “Proposed Statewide Rehabilitation Council Annual Budget 7/1/22-6/30/23” to the Full SRC for adoption and upon adoption, submit to the RSA for final approval of the expenditure of funds.

-Ronaldo suggested that accepting the tabled items be notated as assigning them a zero value for this fiscal year rather than deleting them
+Mr. Fujii suggested thar rather than deleting the tabled items, assigning them a zero value for this fiscal year

 State Plan Committee Report and vote on FY23 Recommendations

-Mr. Bellil spoke, and his committee report was rolled into this section
+Mr. Bellil spoke about the finalized recommendations; his committee report was rolled into this summary.

-There are three new recommendations and three old recommendations
+There are three new recommendations and three old recommendations.

-Vote: whether the recommendations ready to be sent to the full SRC for vote
+He provided a brief summary of the recommendations process before the vote on whether the recommendations are ready to send to the full SRC for vote.

-Ms. Scott asked for context about changes in the recommendations since last year, and Mr. Bellil responded with summaries of each recommendation
+Ms. Scott asked for context about changes in the recommendations since last year, and Mr. Bellil responded with summaries of each recommendation.
+See, DRAFT- Massachusetts State Rehabilitation Council FY23 Recommendations May 11, 2022.docx.
+Mr. Bellil reported that the three recommendations that are being carried over have been assigned new Recommendation numbers with the former Recommendation numbers in parentheses.

-1: From the Policy Committee, [didn’t hear]

-2: From the Policy Committee, create information materials for VR consumers in plain and simple language

-3: [didn’t hear]

-4, 5, and 6 are recommendations from the past, 1, 2, and 3 are new

-4: [didn’t hear]

-5: increase accessibility of online SRC materials

-6: develop a baseline understanding of self-employment and best practices

-Mr. LaMaster moved to send the slate of FY2023 recommendations to the full SRC for a vote and Ms. Goldberg seconded
+Mr. LaMaster moved to send the slate of FY2023 recommendations to the full SRC for a vote and Ms. Goldberg seconded.
+The Executive Committee passed the motion to send the slate of FY2023 recommendations to the full SRC for a vote.

-Mr. Bellil shared that the new state plan meeting date was postponed to August 17
+Mr. Bellil shared that the new state plan meeting date was rescheduled for August 17.
+The Committee will review MRC’s responses to the FY2023 Recommendations.